Anxiety Therapy for

-At Bayview Therapy, our caring and dedicated therapists use a solution-focused, strength-based approach.
+At Bayview Therapy in Fort Lauderdale, our caring and dedicated therapists use a solution-focused, strength-based approach.
 That means we offer brief and effective strategies helping you leverage your strengths and resources to reach your goals.

 We will provide skills and techniques to help you alleviate distress as soon as possible, while working toward your goals.
 Of course, the length of time in therapy depends on many factors, such as how long the problem has been going on, how open you are to change and how willing you are to implement the tools you learn in therapy to create the change you desire.

 Therapy is for crazy people or those in crisis.
 I’m not crazy.

 Although anxiety can make you feel like you’re going crazy at times, it doesn’t mean that you are.
 Historically, seeing a therapist has carried a great deal of stigma.
 However, mental wellness is becoming much more mainstream, and more and more people are working with therapists.